mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 **Owner Summary Prompt**

 ```
-Summarize this conversation in 2 sentences, focusing on the customer’s need and whether follow-up is required.
+Summarize this conversation in 2 sentences, focusing on the customer's need and whether follow-up is required.
 ```

 **KPI Email Prompt**